 The ordinances, by reference to Kentucky’s Civil Rights Act, give the Commission the power and enforcement authority to prohibit discrimination in the two cities and the county.
 The Commission also enforces the U.S. Civil Rights Act through its affiliation with federal government agencies such as the U.S. Dept. of Housing and Urban Development (HUD) and the U.S. Equal Employment Opportunity Commission (EEOC).

 The Commission has 11 Commissioners.
 Four are appointed by the Mayor of the City of Shelbyville, two are appointed by the Mayor of the City of Simpsonville and five are appointed by the Shelby County Judge-Executive.
-The Commissioners are volunteers and members of the community they serve.
+Commissioners are volunteers and members of the communities they serve.

 The Commissioners are committed to protecting and to furthering civil rights for every person in Shelby County.
 These are current Commissioners:

-The Commission meets once a month, the first Monday of the month, unless is it is holiday.
-If the first Monday of the month is a holiday, the meeting is held the second Monday of the month.
+The Commission meets the first Monday of each month, unless is it is holiday.
+If the first Monday of the month is a holiday, the meeting will be held the second Monday of the month.
 (See meeting dates below for the Commission's 2022-2023 schedules.)

-If you are interested in serving on the Commission or helping with its outreach activities, please do not hesitate to contact the Shelbyville, Simpsonville and Shelby County Commission on Human Rights
+If you are interested in serving on the Commission or helping with its outreach activities, please contact the Shelbyville, Simpsonville and Shelby County Commission on Human Rights

 by mail at P.O.
 Box 174, Shelbyville, KY 40066 or by email at email@example.com.

 Copyright © 2023 Shelby County Commission on Human Rights - All Rights Reserved.